Augmented unprojected Krylov subspace methods: Introduction

-The main goal of this paper is to show that the projected problem one must solve in \textit{step one} of the framework of \cite{gaul2013framework,Soodhalter2020ASO} has an equivalent unprojected formulation.
-We prove this by showing that in \textit{exact arithmetic} the approximation obtained at step $j$ of these two problems is the same.
-We then show that by viewing this projected problem in its unprojected form, the framework can be extended to describe a wider class of unprojected augmented Krylov subspace methods.
-We also note that the difference in describing a projected method and an unprojected method within this framework is entirely dependent on how we formulate the problem in \textit{step one}.
-The correction obtained in \textit{step two} always remains the same.
+The main goal of this paper is to show that the projected problem arising in the framework \cite{gaul2013framework,Soodhalter2020ASO} has an equivalent unprojected formulation, and that by viewing this projected problem in its unprojected form, the framework can be extended to describe the class of unprojected augmented Krylov subspace methods.
+We observe the difference in describing a projected method and an unprojected method within this framework is entirely dependent on whether the projected or unprojected problem is solved and that the the final correction from the augmentation subspace always remains the same.